tucher/JsonFusion/README.md

 This approach aligns with JsonFusion's philosophy: leverage compile-time introspection to prove correctness before the program even runs.

 📁 **Test suite details**: [`tests/constexpr/README.md`](tests/constexpr/README.md)

+## Limitations

+- Designed for C++23 aggregates (POD-like structs).
+Classes with custom constructors, virtual methods, etc. are not automatically reflectable
+- Relies on PFR; a few exotic compilers/ABIs may not be supported.
+- **`THIS IS NOT A JSON DOM LIBRARY.`** It shines when you have a known schema and want to map JSON directly from/into C++ types; if you need a generic JSON tree and ad-hoc editing, JsonFusion is not the right tool; consider using it alongside a DOM library.